This post may contain affiliate links. Please read my disclosure and privacy policy.

 flourless sweet potato brownies stacked on a white plate.

-You’ll need plain sweet potato puree for this recipe, which you can get from leftover baked or steamed sweet potatoes.
+• Sweet Potato Puree.
+This recipe calls for plain leftover baked or steamed sweet potatoes.
 Scoop the flesh away from the peel, mash it with a fork, and then measure.
 (A little more or less is okay, too.)
+I haven’t tested this with canned sweet potato yet, so let me know if you try it.

 baked sweet potato, maple syrup, almond butter, eggs, vanilla extract, cacao powder, and salt in little bowls.